Guidance for UK businesses on rules for selling services to Luxembourg.

 Read this page in combination with the general guidance for EEA countries and Switzerland.

 The authoritative source for Luxembourg market regulations is the Luxembourg government.
 This guidance links to official Luxembourg sources wherever possible.

 The Luxembourg government has published information on citizens’ rights and access to labour markets.

-Luxembourg trade and services regulations
+Trade and services regulations in Luxembourg

 If you are a UK business providing services in Luxembourg, you will need to follow Luxembourg regulations about: